foam-framework/foam/tutorial/2-model.md

     - If you don't have `ids`, but do have an `id` property, DAOs will use that.
     - Failing that, they use the first property in the `properties` array.
 - `imageUrl` has its `view` property specified as `ImageView`, so that when we render it in a `DetailView`, an `ImageView` will be created for it.
-- `images` is defined as a `StringArrayProperty`, which handles array-valued properties better than the default (`StringProperty`).
+- `images` is defined as a `StringArrayProperty`, which handles array-valued properties better than the default generic property.

 If this model doesn't seem to do much, that's because it doesn't.
 This is purely declarative, just specifying what properties there are and what their types are.
-(Properties default to `StringProperty` if their `model_` is not specified.)
+The default type is a generic property that makes no assumptions about its type.

 ### Download Bundle